 - 2024.
 Commentator on "In defense of the essentially epistemic nature of episodic memory", by Goldwasser, S., and Springle, A., 115th Annual Meeting of the Southern Society for Philosophy and Psychology (SSPP).
 Cincinnati, Ohio.
 March 21-23. - 2021.
 Commentator on "There are no object files", by Nanay, B., Neural Mechanisms Online.
 Virtual Workshop Talk.
 March 19. - 2019.
-Commentator on "Cognitive abilities and the Clarkian extended mind", by King, C., American Philosophical Association (APA) Pacific Division Meeting.
+Commentator (in absentia, comments read by session chair) on "Cognitive abilities and the Clarkian extended mind", by King, C., American Philosophical Association (APA) Pacific Division Meeting.
 Vancouver, British Columbia.
 April 17-20.